CiMillan/Linear-Algebra/README.md

-# Linear-Algebra
+# Linear Algebra

-Mathmatics for Machine Learning by IMPERIAL COLLEGE OF LONDON available at Coursera
+Mathmatics for Machine Learning Specialization by Imperial College of London available at Coursera

 # Instructions